THE ROLE OF CIVIL SOCIETY - THE FATE OF BULGARIAN JEWS DURING THE HOLOCAUST

 We wrapped up the initiative by organizing a meeting of students in Sofia with Ms. Heni Lorer, one of the 48 000 people strong community of rescued Bulgarian Jews.

-We are in the final stages of preparing a lecture plan and a short educational video as resources for high-school teachers on the topic.
+Together with the educational platform Ucha.se we created two short educational videos as resources for high-school teachers on the topic.